uvapl/uva-prog-physics/10 Workshops/30 Week 5/10 Introduction.md

 ## Deadline

-The deadline is Friday at 15:00.
+The deadline is on your last day of class at 23:59 (either Thursday or Friday).